vianamp/MitoMembranes/README.md

 #### Step 3:

 Load the macro SurfaceGen.py in Paraview.
-To do so, go to *Macros -> Add New Macro* and select the macro SurfaceGen.py.
+To do so, go to `Macros -> Add New Macro` and select the macro SurfaceGen.py.
 Paraview will create a button called SurfaceGen.
-Hi the button and the surface files are going to be generated and saved in the same folder where the stacks were load from.
+Hit the new button *SurfaceGen* and the surface files are going to be generated and saved in the same folder where the stacks were load from.

 #### Example of the resulting meshes: